marinabeshai/publicinterest/README.md

 # publicinterest
+- "Taste, however, is a field of cultural inquuiry that is much more amenable to quantiative analysis and has veen recently traversed by cultural sociologists." -- K.Leview et al. 2008
+- OLS regression coefficients
+- Lewis, Kevin, et al. “Tastes, Ties, and Time: A New Social Network Dataset Using Facebook.Com.”
+Social Networks, vol. 30, no. 4, Oct.
+2008, pp. 330–42.
+ScienceDirect ONLINE https://doi.org/10.1016/j.socnet.2008.07.002

 - One could imagine looking at the timing of buy and sell (of the same asset) for him, or several.